 Regional and remote students

-On 19 June 2020, a series of measures aimed at regional and remote students were announced.
-Worth more than $400 million over 5 years, these include:
+On 19 June 2020, a series of measures to provide more opportunities for regional Australia were announced as part of the Job-ready Graduates Package.
+Worth more than $400 million over 5 years, these regional measures include:

 - Increased financial support for higher education study